SamirTalwar/monospacedmonologues.com/content/posts/2012-04-24--small-minds.md

 worked, but before long we were embedding YouTube videos and linking everything together.

-There’s a certain class of questions that are only asked by children and newbies.
-They’re pretty valuable.
-They usually start with “Why”, and often follow a “What”.
-Things like, ‘What does `<a>` mean?’
-‘Er, why is it called “anchor”?’
-After we’ve been working in the field for more than a few months, let alone a few years, we often forget to ask the obvious—something I’ll be tackling in my next post.
+There's a certain class of questions that are only asked by children and newbies.
+They're pretty valuable.
+They usually start with "Why", and often follow a "What".
+Things like, 'What does `<a>` mean?'
+'Er, why is it called "anchor"?'
+After we've been working in the field for more than a few months, let alone a few years, we often forget to ask the obvious—something I'll be tackling in my next post.

-It’s a wonderful feeling when you meet a 10 year old who’s really interested in *anything*.
-When they’re interested in the same field as you, that’s just a bonus.
-I was so glad to meet Noah and find out what made him tick, and I’m looking forward to seeing him again and discovering how his website has developed in the mean time [at a future CoderDojo](http://coderdojo.com/).
+It's a wonderful feeling when you meet a 10 year old who's really interested in *anything*.
+When they're interested in the same field as you, that's just a bonus.
+I was so glad to meet Noah and find out what made him tick, and I'm looking forward to seeing him again and discovering how his website has developed in the mean time [at a future CoderDojo](http://coderdojo.com/).
 I really encourage anyone with a passion for their craft to sign up and help teach small kids how this